The Basics of Google Analytics User Roles And Permissions

 - View Level

-Each of these access levels has repercussions that can be far-reaching if user management isn’t properly considered.
+Each of these access levels has repercussions that can be far-reaching if Google Analytics user management isn’t properly considered.
 When adding new users to a Google Analytics account, each user should be assessed for their specific needs.

 Google Analytics User Permission Levels